Do you wish you had more control over your website without having to code?

 Elementor Transparent Header

-If you really want your custom header to dazzle users, you can add some transparency to it by changing the opacity to a number like 0.5 with some custom CSS and Elementor’s CSS class.
+If you really want your custom header to impress, you can add transparency to it by changing the opacity to a number like 0.5 with some custom CSS and Elementor’s CSS class.

-Then, you can combine it with the sticky header feature, so that as the user scrolls, the Elementor transparent header will reveal the page behind it.
+Then, you can combine it with the sticky header feature, so when the user scrolls, the Elementor transparent header will reveal the page behind it.